quarto-dev/quarto-actions/examples/README.md

 ```

 This will download the YAML file into the `.github/workflows/` folder of your project, where it can be further adapted to your project (like adding a step to install R and R dependencies).

+### Netlify

+Workflows that deploy to Netlify require two GitHub secrets, which you can add to your repo by navigating to Settings -> Secrets -> Actions -> New repository secret.

+- `NETLIFY_AUTH_TOKEN`: [Personal access tokens](https://app.netlify.com/user/applications#personal-access-tokens) -> New access token
+- `NETLIFY_SITE_ID`: Team Page -> Your Site -> Settings -> Site details -> Site information -> API ID

+For more details, see [this Netlify action](https://github.com/nwtgck/actions-netlify) that handles the deployment.

 ## Repositories using Quarto actions